 - *Monash University’s Low FODMAP Diet App lists almond flour as low FODMAP in servings of up to ¼ cup.

-- You can use a food processor to make these, but I typically chose not to as they don’t require much shredding or grinding.
+- You can use a food processor to make these, but I typically choose not to as they don’t require much shredding or grinding.
 Or, you can chop the pecans and shred the carrot in the food processor and then mix everything together by-hand.

 - You can consume up to two balls for a low FODMAP serving; however, be mindful of the FODMAP content of any other food you consume within a 3-hour period containing the GOS FODMAP.
 See post above for additional information on the FODMAP content of this recipe.

-- Coconut is optional – it brings great texture and flavour to the balls but does make them a bit messy.
+- Coconut is optional – it brings great texture and flavor to the balls but does make them a bit messy.
 Feel free to leave them “naked” if you don’t want the mess or don’t care for coconut.

 - Category: Snack